nwjs/node/doc/api/vm.md

     `cachedData` was created.
   * `context` {Object} The [contextified][] object as returned by the `vm.createContext()` method, to compile and evaluate this `Module` in.
+    If no context is specified, the module is evaluated in the current execution context.
   * `lineOffset` {integer} Specifies the line number offset that is displayed in stack traces produced by this `Module`. **Default:** `0`.
   * `columnOffset` {integer} Specifies the first-line column number offset that